How to Book

 A cancellation fee applies to all reservations.

-- If you cancel your reservation more than 30 but less than 60 days before your arrival date, you will forfeit 30% of the cost of your reservation.
+- If you cancel your reservation more than 30 but less than 60 days before your arrival date, you will forfeit 50% of the cost of your deposit.

-- Changes or cancellations made less than seven days before your arrival date are subject to forfeit the entire cost of the reservation.
+- Changes or cancellations made less than 30 days before your arrival date are subject to forfeit the entire deposit.

 Cleaning Fee: There is a non-refundable $100 cleaning fee for the Ranch House and any rental that includes the Ranch House.

 Security Damage Deposit: A security damage deposit may be collected and refundable within two weeks of the Check Out Date, provided no deductions are made due to damage, dirt of other mess requiring excessive cleaning or other cost incurred during visitor stay.

 TOT Tax: There is a 10% Accommodation Tax for the Ranch House and rental that includes the Ranch House.

 The Ranch is located eight miles upstream of the confluence of the South and the main fork of the Smith River.
 The South Fork Road winds its way up the river canyon and is a two lane paved road all the way to Rock Creek Ranch .